 Trade receivables related to program service fees are recognized as revenue on the accrual basis of accounting at the time the program activity has occurred.
-Credit is extended for a period of 60 days with no interest accrual at which time payment is considered delinquent.
 Trade receivables are written off as uncollectable once management determines that available collection efforts have been exhausted.